ZhengZhang008/GrokkingAlgorithms/README.md

 : A stack is a linear data structure that stores items in a Last-In/First-Out (LIFO) or First-In/Last-Out (FILO) manner.

 ## Chapter 4: Quick sort
+- Quick sort (快速排序)
+:  A sorting algorithm that sorts an array using a divide-and-conquer strategy

 - Divide and conquer (分而治之)
 : The problem in hand, is divided into smaller sub-problems and then each problem is solved independently.
 When we keep on dividing the subproblems into even smaller sub-problems, we may eventually reach a stage where no more division is possible.